 Anorexia nervosa and bulimia nervosa occur most often in adolescents and young adults.
 These disorders rarely begin before puberty or after age 40.
 Binge eating disorder typically begins during adolescence or young adulthood, but it can also first develop in older adults.

 Eating disorders occur predominantly among girls and women.
-About 90 - 95% of patients with anorexia nervosa, and about 80% of patients with bulimia nervosa, are female.
+About 90 to 95% of people with anorexia nervosa, and about 80% of people with bulimia nervosa, are female.

 Race and Ethnicity

 Most studies of individuals with eating disorders have focused on Caucasian middle-class females.
 However, eating disorders can affect people of all races and socioeconomic levels.

 Some people with eating disorders are survivors of emotional or physical trauma.
 These stressful life experiences may have included physical or sexual abuse, painful loss of loved ones, or having lived through war or natural disasters.
 Bullying may contribute to eating disorders, especially if the ridicule and humiliation are directed at the victim's weight and body shape.